Sylius/Sylius/bundles/SyliusResourceBundle/doctrine.rst

             return 'app_bundle_name';
         }

-        // You need to specify the mapping between your intefaces and your models.
+        // You need to specify the mapping between your interfaces and your models.
 Like the following example you can
-        // get the classname of your model in the container (See the following chapater for more informations). protected function getModelInterfaces()
+        // get the classname of your model in the container (See the following chapter for more informations). protected function getModelInterfaces()
         {
             return array(